 Health Through Housing

-Health through Housing, introduced by Executive Constantine in his 2020 Budget Speech, dedicates one tenth of a cent of sales tax revenues for the purchase of hotels, motels and other single room settings for use as emergency and permanent supportive housing for people experiencing chronic homelessness in King County.
+The Health Through Housing initiative, first announced by Executive Constantine in 2020, receives one tenth of a cent (.1%) of sales tax revenue for the purchase and operation of hotels and other single room settings for use as Emergency and Permanent Supportive Housing for people experiencing or at risk of chronic homelessness in King County.

-Learn more by reading our Frequently Asked Questions.
+Learn more by reading our Frequently Asked Questions updated 4-21-2023.